spritesapp/spritesapp.github.io/_posts/2014-11-04-introducing-slide-templates.md

 Today marks the beginning of [Web Summit](http://websummit.net/) where our [Tim Voronov](https://twitter.com/ziflex) is sharing our passion for elegant and beautiful visual stories with some of the conference attendees (if you're over there, make sure to stop by the stand **SCL125** to say "Hi").

-Today we're also announcing a new handy feature - slide templates.
+Today we're also announcing a new handy feature: slide templates.
 It allows you to get started with Sprites even quicker by letting it generate some visuals (which you can customize, of course) for you when you're adding a new slide.

 Here's how the "New slide" dialog now looks like: